 After the first six weeks was over, I desperately did not want to stop these sessions and neither did the children, so Mrs. George agreed to let us carry on until the summer.
 The extra sessions were a total success, both for the children and for me; I began to gain confidence through the positive reaction from the children, who consistently suggested incredible ideas for our sessions and our woodland began to take shape.
 The enthusiasm, commitment and support from both the staff at school and from the children involved in the sessions enabled me to complete a large part of my port folio before my Assessment Week in July 2016, back at Chatsworth.
 After that I managed to finalise and submit my port folio before the 12 month deadline, and I became a fully qualified Level III Forest School Leader by March 2017.

 Mrs. Attenborough gained her Level II qualification in March 2017 and was very supportive until she stepped down to pursue other ventures in school in 2018, but she still supports us in the Year 4 sessions from September to December each year and is willing to step in if needed.

 Laura Stevenson gained her Level II Forest School practitioner qualification in May 2018, she had been volunteering since early 2017, and played a very important part in helping to clear our woodland in the early days.
-She is an extremely important part of or Forest School team.
+She stepped down from Forest School in September 2023

 After a six month break due to the Covid 19 lockdown our Forest School has been up and running again since September 2020, with the continued commitment from all the children who are involved (and their grown ups, who put up with them coming home muddy and wet after their sessions in the woodland!); a very loyal and committed Forest School team; and wonderful support from all the staff at school, who have allowed us to borrow the children to give them fantastic opportunities to learn in our magical woodland.
 I simply could not continue without all these amazing people!